Wine Studies at SRJC Is For You

 The first year of SRJC's two-year Wine Studies Program includes core courses that give students foundational knowledge and skills in world viticulture and wine styles, wine component tasting, and professional wine judging.
 Students round out the first year of study with a course in winery operations or enology.

-In the second year of the program, students select an area of specialization from either Wine Business and Marketing, Wine Evaluation and Service, Enology, or Wine and Vines.
+In the second year of the program, students select an area of specialization from either Wine Business and Marketing, Wine Evaluation and Service, or Enology.

 SRJC's Wine Studies Program is actively supported, endorsed, and guided by the College’s Wine Studies Advisory Committee, which is made up of prominent local representatives from the agribusiness and wine industries.